Calvin Coolidge: Civil rights

 On June 6, 1924, Coolidge delivered a commencement address at historically black, non-segregated Howard University, in which he thanked and commended African Americans for their rapid advances in education and contributions to U.S. society over the years, as well as their eagerness to render their services as soldiers in the World War, all while faced with discrimination and prejudice at home.

+On August 5, 1924, the New York County Republican Party nominated an African American, Charles H. Roberts, for Congress in New York's 21st district.
+One of the first African Americans elected to the New York City Board of Aldermen, Roberts became the first black Republican nominated for Congress in a northern state.
+When a U.S. Army sergeant at Fort Hamilton wrote to Coolidge requesting that he block Roberts's nomination, Coolidge responded, in part:

+Our Constitution guarantees equal rights to all our citizens without discrimination on account of race or color.
+I have taken my oath to support that Constitution....
+A colored man is precisely as much entitled to submit his name in a party primary as any other citizen.
+The decision must be made by the constituents to whom he offers himself and by nobody else....

 In an October 1924 speech, Coolidge stressed tolerance of differences as an American value and thanked immigrants for their contributions to U.S. society, saying that they had "contributed much to making our country what it is".
 He said that although the diversity of peoples was a source of conflict and tension in Europe, it was a peculiarly "harmonious" benefit for the U.S. Coolidge added that the U.S. should assist and help immigrants and urged immigrants to reject "race hatreds" and "prejudices".